Human Immunodeficiency Virus (HIV) Test

 Your results will NOT be shared with anyone, for any reason.

-Adventist HealthCare Fort Washington Medical Center aims to improve the care of patients living with Human Immunodeficiency Virus (HIV) in Prince George’s County, Maryland and our surrounding communities.
-We provide a private, safe, and effective way of testing.
+Adventist HealthCare aims to improve the care of patients living with Human Immunodeficiency Virus (HIV) in both Prince George’s and Montgomery Counties and our surrounding communities.
+We provide a private, safe and effective way of testing.

 Human Immunodeficiency Virus (HIV) is a virus that can lead to Acquired Immunodeficiency Syndrome (AIDS) if not treated.
 Unlike some other viruses, the human body is unable to get rid of HIV completely, even with treatment, but with early detection and proper medical care, HIV can be controlled.
 Today, someone diagnosed with HIV and treated before the disease is far advanced can live nearly as long as someone who does not have HIV.

 You are at elevated risk for HIV if you answer yes to any of the following questions:

 - Have you had sex with an HIV-positive partner?

 - Have you had unprotected sex with more than one partner since your last HIV test?

 - Have you shared needles or objects to inject drugs?